Xymanek/SimpleStudentElections/README.md

 Election system for students designed with simplicity in mind.
 Integrates with an existing timetable system.
-Note that the orignal recipient of this project has been annonymised
+Note that the original recipient of this project has been annonymised

 Built with (backend):